|Nutritional Guidelines (per serving)|

 Spoon or pipe mashed potato mixture into the potato skins and return to the baking tray.

-Return to the 400-degree F. oven and bake about 30 minutes until potatoes are lightly browned and heated through.
+Return to the 400 F. oven and bake about 30 minutes until potatoes are lightly browned and heated through.